-We have seen donations to support ACE’s programs grow steadily over the past three years, nearly doubling each year.
-Concurrently, we have grown our staff size from 4 people in 2014 to 12 people in 2016.
+We have seen donations to support ACE’s programs grow steadily over the past four years, nearly doubling each year.8 We also grew our staff size from four people in 2014 to 15 people at the end of 2017.

-We monitor the number of users who visit our website, but we pay particular attention to the number of unique new users who visit the ACE website in order to help us track organic growth of our audience.
+We monitor the number of users who visit our website, but we pay particular attention to the number of unique new users who visit the ACE website via organic search in order to help us track the growth of our audience.
 We also feel that this is a probable indirect measure of growth in the effective animal advocacy movement as a whole.
-Although we do receive a number of visitors as a result of advertising—such as with Google AdWords—we feel that tracking the number of people who visit our website after conducting a simple search gives us a more accurate indication of movement building.
+Although we do receive a number of visitors as a result of advertising—Google AdWords or social media—we feel that tracking the number of people who visit our website after conducting a simple search gives us a more accurate indication of movement building.

-The chart below shows the total number of unique monthly users to the ACE website from January 2015 through October 201610 that resulted from organic searches, (not from social media or paid advertising).10
+The chart below shows the total number of unique monthly new users to the ACE website from January 2017 through December 2017 that resulted from organic searches, (not from social media or paid advertising).10

 Animal Advocacy Research Fund

 In Spring of 2016 we launched the Animal Advocacy Research Fund as part of our plan to expand quality research in the animal advocacy movement.
-The Fund, and its Advocacy Program Officer, is funded entirely by an anonymous donor who is also committed to developing high-quality research.
+The Fund and its Program Officer are funded entirely by an anonymous donor who is also committed to developing high-quality research.
 This benefactor has committed to providing $1 million in funding to the Fund over a three-year period.
-In 2016, this accounted for $70,000 of our revenue and expenses.
+In 2017, this accounted for $353,606.55 of our revenue.
 No general donations to ACE have gone to support this program.